 Navigating the banking and finance industries is not an easy task.
-While the financial industries themselves are considered somewhat traditional sectors, they are in fact constantly evolving.
-One key area of expansion is that of financial technologies, or ‘fintech’ as it is better known.
-But what is fintech, and how will it change the future of finance?
+While they’re considered somewhat traditional sectors, they’re constantly evolving.
+One key area of expansion is that of financial technologies, or ‘FinTech’ as it’s better known.
+But what is the future of FinTech and how will it change financial services?

-Like many professionals, you may be asking the same questions and be wondering how fintech could play a part in shaping your future.
-Fintech harbours an abundance of new emerging sub-sectors and there are so many buzzwords you will have heard used: cryptocurrency, bitcoin, blockchain, machine learning and AI to name a few.
+Like many professionals, you may be asking these very questions and wondering how FinTech trends could play a part in shaping your future.
+FinTech harbours an abundance of emerging sub-sectors and there are several applications to get to grips with already: cryptocurrency, bitcoin, blockchain, machine learning and AI to name just a few.

-According to Business Student, fintech is the evolving intersection of technology and financial services.
-Many start-ups are operating in the financial technologies space, and larger financial institutions are starting to realise the importance of leveraging new technology to create new and improved financial services for consumers and businesses.
+According to Business Student, FinTech is the evolving intersection of technology and financial services.
+Many start-ups are operating in the financial technologies space, and larger financial institutions are starting to realise the importance of FinTech to create new and improved financial services for consumers and businesses.

 – PWC –